By the end of this section, you will be able to do the following:

 If you could prevent your child from getting a devastating genetic disease, would you do it?
 Would you select the sex of your child or select for their attractiveness, strength, or intelligence?
 How far would you go to maximize the possibility of resistance to disease?
 The genetic engineering of a human child, the production of "designer babies" with desirable phenotypic characteristics, was once a topic restricted to science fiction.
 This is the case no longer: science fiction is now overlapping into science fact.
 Many phenotypic choices for offspring are already available, with many more likely to be possible in the not too distant future.
 Which traits should be selected and how they should be selected are topics of much debate within the worldwide medical community.
 The ethical and moral line is not always clear or agreed upon, and some fear that modern reproductive technologies could lead to a new form of eugenics.

-Efforts have been made in the past to control traits in human children using donated sperm from men with desired traits.
+Efforts have been made in the past to control traits in human children using donated sperm from people with desired traits.
 In fact, eugenicist Robert Klark Graham established a sperm bank in 1980 that included samples exclusively from donors with high IQs.
 The "genius" sperm bank failed to capture the public's imagination and the operation closed in 1999.

 In more recent times, the procedure known as prenatal genetic diagnosis (PGD) has been developed.
 PGD involves the screening of human embryos as part of the process of in vitro fertilization, during which embryos are conceived and grown outside the mother's body for some period of time before they are implanted.
 The term PGD usually refers to both the diagnosis, selection, and the implantation of the selected embryos.

 In the least controversial use of PGD, embryos are tested for the presence of alleles which cause genetic diseases such as sickle cell disease, muscular dystrophy, and hemophilia, in which a single disease-causing allele or pair of alleles has been identified.
 By excluding embryos containing these alleles from implantation into the mother, the disease is prevented, and the unused embryos are either donated to science or discarded.
 There are relatively few in the worldwide medical community that question the ethics of this type of procedure, which allows individuals scared to have children because of the alleles they carry to do so successfully.
 The major limitation to this procedure is its expense.
-Not usually covered by medical insurance and thus out of reach financially for most couples, only a very small percentage of all live births use such complicated methodologies.
+Not usually covered by medical insurance and thus out of reach financially for most people, only a very small percentage of all live births use such complicated methodologies.
 Yet, even in cases like these where the ethical issues may seem to be clear-cut, not everyone agrees with the morality of these types of procedures.
 For example, to those who take the position that human life begins at conception, the discarding of unused embryos, a necessary result of PGD, is unacceptable under any circumstances.

 A murkier ethical situation is found in the selection of a child's sex, which is easily performed by PGD.
 Currently, countries such as Great Britain have banned the selection of a child's sex for reasons other than preventing sex-linked diseases.
 Other countries allow the procedure for "family balancing", based on the desire of some parents to have at least one child of each sex.
 Still others, including the United States, have taken a scattershot approach to regulating these practices, essentially leaving it to the individual practicing physician to decide which practices are acceptable and which are not.